wdv4758h/pypy-extradoc/blog/draft/arm-status-update.rst

 ARM Backend News Update
 =======================

-Starting with the good news, we finally merged the ``arm-backend-2`` branch into PyPy's main development line.
-As described in previous_ posts_ the main goal of this branch was to add support for ARM processors to PyPY's JIT.
+As announced in the previous release notes for the PyPy 2.0 beta the ARM JIT compiler backend branch ``arm-backend-2`` has been merged into the main development line and is going to be part of the upcomming release.
 As a general byproduct PyPy should now do a better job supporting non-x86 architectures such as ARM and the in-progress support for PPC64.

+In this post I want to describe a bit more in detail the current state of PyPy's ARM support.
+Currently we provide two versions of PyPy for ARM, one with and one without the JIT compiler.
+Currently both target the ARM soft-float ABI.
+And in this post I'm going to focus on the JIT version.

 On ARM, the JIT requires an ARMv7 processor or newer with a VFP unit targeting the ARM application profile.
 Although this sounds like a strong restriction,